GingerCohle/DHL/README.md

-# This is the repo of DSGMNet, which contains the source code and visualization scripts.
+# This is the repo of DSGMHL, which contains the source code and visualization scripts.

 ## 1, Installation